sagrawalx/sagrawalx.github.io/teaching/fa19-b3_ma315/syllabus.md

 ### Problem sets

-After class, you will hopefully be ready to tackle the problem set listed in the fourth column of the calendar.
-These problems will not be collected, but problems on the quizzes will heavily resemble problems from the problem sets, so you're encouraged to spend time really figuring them out.
+After class, you'll hopefully be ready to tackle the problem set listed in the fourth column of the calendar.
+These problems won't be collected, but some of the problems on the quizzes will heavily resemble problems from the problem sets, so you're encouraged to spend time really figuring them out.

 ## Assessment